JiHong88/suneditor/README.md

                     'search',
                     'tag'
                 ]
+linkRelDefault  : Defines default "rel" attributes of anchor tag.   default: {} {Object}
+                  ex) linkRelDefault: {
+                        default: 'nofollow', // Default rel
+                        check_new_window: 'noreferrer noopener', // When "open new window" is checked
+                        check_bookmark: 'bookmark' // When "bookmark" is checked },
+                    // If properties other than "default" start with "only:", the existing "rel" is cleared and applied.
+                    linkRelDefault: {
+                        check_new_window: 'only:noreferrer noopener'
+                    }

 // Key actions----------------------------------------------------------------------------------------------------
 tabDisable      : If true, disables the interaction of the editor and tab key.  default: false {Boolean}